BasedLinux/bsd/doc/manual/source/installation/env-variables.md

 > **Note**
 >
-> You must not add the export and then do the install, as the Nix
+> You must not add the export and then do the install, as the Bsd
-> installer will detect the presence of Nix configuration, and abort.
+> installer will detect the presence of Bsd configuration, and abort.

-If you use the Nix daemon, you should also add the following to `/etc/nix/nix.conf`:
+If you use the Bsd daemon, you should also add the following to `/etc/bsd/bsd.conf`:

 ```
 ssl-cert-file = /etc/ssl/my-certificate-bundle.crt